fabiodomingues/clj-depend/docs/config.md

 Default: `[]`.

 A vector of rules whose each rule is a map composed of the following fields:
-- `:defined-by` a regular expression (regex) that serves as a predicate to identify whether the rule should be evaluated.
+- `:defined-by` optional, a regular expression (regex) that serves as a predicate to identify whether the rule should be evaluated.
-- `:namespaces` a set of namespaces that serves as a predicate to identify whether the rule should be evaluated.
+- `:namespaces` optional, a set of namespaces that serves as a predicate to identify whether the rule should be evaluated.
-- `:should-not-depend-on` a set of namespaces or regular expressions (regex).
+- `:should-not-depend-on` required, a set of namespaces or regular expressions (regex).
+- `:message` optional, a custom violation message.

 You can use the keys that serve as predicates (`:defined-by` and `:namespaces`) individually, combine both, or use neither. **If none of them are provided, the rule will apply to all namespaces present in the configured source-paths.**